Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The **Candle** is in **Hidden Place 18, Red Elf House**.
 To get here, you need to get on top of the house near the southern train tunnel, reachable with a spiral behind the house.
 Wait for the train to arrive, then jump on the present that is at the back.
 Wait for a bit until you see a spiral.
 Jump onto the spiral to enter the Hidden Place.
 Defeat all enemies here and you'll find the decoration.
 The last one, the **Star**, is found on top of an house, to the right of the Christmas Tree.
 You need to get on top of the train that appears to the northern train tunnel to reach it, but this one won't go near the star until you hit the switch near the tunnel to change its direction.
 Get in front of the switch, and when you see the train in the background, grab the switch and run on top of the tunnel.
 Drop on top of the present in the back of the train and wait.
 Jump immediately into the spiral that you should see after a while, and it'll take you to the decoration.

-After getting all of them, go back to the elf and just talk to it.
+After getting all of them, go back to the elf and just talk to him.

 </details>